 In 1972, to ensure adequate fire and life safety protection for inhabitants of older multi-story hotel and apartment structures, the City of Portland adopted Chapter 13 of the Uniform Building Code which applies to existing buildings.
 Many older structures built under previous codes were constructed in configurations that do not meet current safety requirements or provide adequate safeguard, such as lack of enclosed stairways, enclosed vertical shafts, or availability of proper exists.
 The purpose of Chapter 13 is to provide a reasonable degree of safety to persons living and sleeping in apartments and hotels through conformity with the minimum safety provisions of Chapter 13.
 By 1975 all buildings subject to the Chapter 13 building regulations had been inspected and brought into compliance via a permit with the Chapter 13 minimum standards.

 If you are proposing a Type A Accessory Short-Term Rental in a building subject to Chapter 13 regulations you must contact the City of Portland Fire Marshal’s Office to have them verify that the building has a fire sprinkler system that protects the exit ways.
 If, upon review of Fire Marshal records or inspection, the Fire Marshal’s Office determines that the fire sprinkler system protects the exit ways you will be issued verification in writing from the Fire Marshal’s Office.
-Type A Accessory Short-Term Rental Permit applications cannot be approved until the Fire Marshal’s Office has verified in writing that the fire sprinkler system protects the exit ways and their written approval is submitted with this application.
+Type A Accessory Short-Term Rental Permit applications cannot be approved until the Fire Marshal’s Office has verified in writing that the fire sprinkler system protects the exit ways and their written approval is submitted with the application.

-To have the Fire Marshal’s Office verify that a Chapter 13 building has a sprinkler system that protects the exit ways, you may email Sr. Fire Inspector Jim Hanson at Jim.Hanson@portlandoregon.gov.
+To have the Fire Marshal’s Office verify that a Chapter 13 building has a sprinkler system that protects the exit ways, you may email Sr. Fire Inspector Michael Silva at Michael.Silva@portlandoregon.gov.
 In your email please reference “ASTR Chapter 13 fire sprinkler verification” in the email subject line, include the property address, and your name, email address, and phone number.
 There is no additional fee charged for this verification at this time.
 Please allow up to 10 business days from the email submission date to receive written verification from the Fire Marshal’s Office.